wishonia/.github/profile/README.md

 ### 1. CLINICAL RESEARCH

 Say you have fibromyalgia.
-Your digital twin
+You can record your symptom severity and all potential factors (diet, medications, etc) in your [Digital Twin Safe](https://safe.wishonia.ia).
+Then you can have your digital twin analyze all the data.
+It can use causal inference to determine the optimal daily values to minimize your pain.
-could cooperate with every other digital twin that has your disease to run clinical trials, research, and develop and fund new interventions.
+Your digital twin could cooperate with every other digital twin that has your disease to combine the data into larger scale trials and publish the results in the AI FDA's [Clinipedia](https://clinipedia.wishonia.ai/).

 ### 2. CYBERSECURITY